Providing services for individuals, groups and professionals

 Contact GFI for more information about our services by telephone on 01287 204204 or email firstname.lastname@example.org

 In 2019 GFI was asked to be the Social Enterprise in Residence and in return for an office space and great opportunities for networking and promotion of our work we provide mentoring for students and graduates and make presentations on the pros and cons of running businesses with a social purpose.
 After having to leave the site in the summer we hope to be back on campus in the New Year 2021.

 Like many other businesses Going For Independence has been directly affected by the Covid-19 virus pandemic and in March 2020 we had to suspend the Tees Valley community activities and nature walks for our groups of Blind and visually impaired people.

-We are keeping in touch with individuals and group leaders by phone and email and are now busy planning how we might resume later in the summer in accordance with the latest government guidance.
-Read more about our two Lottery-funded Projects here.
+We are keeping in touch with individuals and group leaders by phone and after this second lockdown we will now plan how we might resume in the Spring of 2021.

 National Lottery projects

 Our thanks to all National Lottery Players - and to the National Lottery Community Fund and Heritage Lottery Fund for supporting our projects to provide social activities in the Tees Valley region, and to help to connect visually impaired people to the natural heritage in their local parks and woods.